 This paper analyzes the role of culture in explaining unemployment duration along the Swiss $R\ddot{o}stigraben$ - the language barrier separating the German-speaking from the Latin-speaking (i.e. French- and Italian-speaking) regions of Switzerland.
 Our strategy to identify an effect of culture on unemployment relies on the idea that, while the $R\ddot{o}stigraben$ separates cultural groups, it neither separates labor markets nor political jurisdictions.
-This idea is tested in various steps.
+This idea is tested in three steps.
 We first collect data on national votes in Switzerland that are associated with limiting work time (weekly hours, duration of vacancies, and early retirement).
-We argue that voting results are proxies of tastes for leisure.
-The data do not only indicate a strikingly higher support for work limits on the Latin-side of the $R\ddot{o}stigraben$ .
-(The percentage of votes in 6 national referenda on work-time limits was between 13 to 23 percentage points higher - or 1.4 to 1.7 as large - in Latin-speaking regions as compared to German-speaking regions.).
-The voting support also changes to a similar extent at the language border.
+We argue that voting in favor of work time regulations reflects preferences and norms associated with work.
+Indeed, the data indicate a strikingly higher support for work limits on the Latin-side of the Röstigraben.
+(The percentage of votes in 6 national referenda on work-time limits was between 13 to 23 percentage points higher - or 1.4 to 1.7 times as large - in Latin-speaking regions as compared to German-speaking regions.).
+More importantly, support for work time differs strongly on either side of the language border.

-Second, to the extent that the language border is associated with a change in attitudes towards work and tastes for leisure, the Röstigraben lends itself to studying culture because important segments of that border do not coincide with the borders of Swiss states.
+Second, the Röstigraben lends itself to studying culture because important segments of that border do not coincide with the borders of Swiss states.
 Hence, with such quasi-experimental variation in tastes for leisure at the language barrier we can identify the role of culture in explaining unemployment.
 We discuss in detail how alternative explanations might contribute to the unemployment-gap at the Röstigraben and find that this gap is unlikely generated by differences in labor market conditions and/or changes in political jurisdictions.
 We also find that differences in labor market policies cannot account for the discontinuous change in unemployment at the Röstigraben.

-&lt;sup>25Consistent with the previous literature, we find that longer durations in the past are associated with longer current unemployment; and more spells in the past go hand in hand with shorter spells in the present (indicating instable employment, i.e. frequent moves between employment and unemployment).
+&lt;sup>27Consistent with the previous literature, we find that longer durations in the past are associated with longer current unemployment; and more spells in the past go hand in hand with shorter spells in the present (indicating instable employment, i.e. frequent moves between employment and unemployment).